Sportinger/gpu-of-life/README.md

 - **Zoom & Pan**: Navigate across the simulation space
 - **Lucky Cells**: 10% chance for dying cells to survive and turn red!
 - **Configurable Rules**: Classic Conway's rules with customization options
+- **Dynamic Rule System**: Hot-swappable shader rules that can be changed at runtime
+- **Modular Architecture**: Clean separation of rule definitions, patterns, and shader logic
+- **API-Ready**: Designed to integrate with external APIs (like AI) for generating new rules

 ## 🎮 Controls